cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 User experienses:= {
-data upload as TGZ format include all types - directory, pictures and videos, data download from swarm and export to specific types eg mp4 with play media in app to avoid legal issue; community can genesis branch coins, or independant coins.
+data upload as TGZ format include all types - directory, pictures and videos, data download from swarm and export to specific types eg mp4 with play media in app to avoid legal issue; community can genesis independant coins.
 }
 Business model:= {
-community members can receive branch coin payment for hosting data; TAU coins community will provide relay routers charging TAU coins.
+TAU coins community will provide relay routers charging TAU coins.
-}
+Community address will keep balance with TAU nodes, each tau nodes will have own policy for charging by annoucement }
 Launch steps:={
 Free community creation for exchange data, such as TAUT as initial.
-TAU mainchain for relay service
-TAU branchchain for searching service
+TAU mainchain for public relay service, before that it is free nodes. nodes economical policy is independant decision. tau nodes keeps logs.  state relay is free.  file relay is charged and maintain a local list of accounts not in hamt trie.
 }
 ```
 ## Three processes exists: